Logo

 Deep neural networks excel at identifying complex patterns in security data:

-• Convolutional Neural Networks (CNNs) for analyzing visual data and detecting malicious activity in images, videos, and graphical representations of network traffic
+Analyze visual data and detect malicious activity in images, videos, and graphical representations of network traffic.
+Manufacturing applications include analyzing surveillance footage for unauthorized system access.

-• Adapting defense postures based on changing threat landscapes
+• Adaptive defense postures that adjust configurations and policies based on threat landscape changes

 Key Applications of AI in Modern Cybersecurity Operations